What are the Quordle answers today?

 However, in Quordle, players have to guess four five-letter words at the same time in order to win.
 They have nine tries to answer all four words correctly.
 So, when you type in a guess, you’re guessing a word for all of the four, different word puzzles.

-On social media, many Quordle players have expressed how difficult they thought today’s game was.
+On social media, many Quordle players have expressed how tough they thought today’s game was.

-“It wasn’t pretty, but I got there,”” one person tweeted, while another said: “Interested to know how many folks solve quordle today.
-D*** hard!!”
+“Very challenging today,”” one person tweeted, while another said: “Bottom left completely pulled out of my arse.”

-However, a few other players noted they did well in today’s game.
-“Good start to the day” one Twitter user wrote, while another said: “Okay, I’m getting better in this.
-This is definitely my best, fastest one yet.”
+A few other players weren’t pleased with the choice of words used in the puzzle.
+“I gave you ‘batty’ first thinking you wouldn’t use that word,” one wrote, while another said: “Quordle was trolling?
+I don’t like one of the words.”

 Register for free to continue reading